SheetalSharma7/Simongame/README.md

 4.As you succeed, the sequence will get longer and faster.

 5.If you press a button out of sequence, the game will end, and you'll hear an error sound.
-Your score will be displayed
+Your score will be displayed.